bitstadium/HockeySDK-Unity-Android/README.md

 	// Show the feedback form
 	plugin.CallStatic("startFeedbackForm", <YOUR-HOCKEY-APP-ID> , currentActivity);

+## Contributor License

+You must sign a [Contributor License Agreement](https://cla.microsoft.com/) before submitting your pull request.
+To complete the Contributor License Agreement (CLA), you will need to submit a request via the [form](https://cla.microsoft.com/) and then electronically sign the CLA when you receive the email containing the link to the document.
+You need to sign the CLA only once to cover submission to any Microsoft OSS project.

 ## Licenses

 The Hockey SDK is provided under the following license: